flo-mic/docker-mods/README.md

 http {
     ...

+    ##
+	# Naxsi Settings
+	#
     # Include naxsi core rules.
-This will not enable them for your existing proxy locations.
+This will only mount them to the config, they are not active by default.
-    # You will need to enable naxsi on a per location base to avoid breaking changes.
+    # You will need to enable naxsi on a per location base inside your proxy server block to avoid breaking changes.
+    ##

     include /config/naxsi/rules/naxsi_core.rules;

     ...
 }
 ...
 ```
-If you have a custom configuration you will probably neet to update this as well.
+If you have a custom configuration you will probably need to update this as well.

 ## Enable naxsi for a proxy location block
 In order to use naxsi for your proxy files you will need to activate it in each location block where the WAF should listen or perform actions.
 You can use a predefined config file for the location blocks, cusomize the predefined one for yourself if needed or create an individual one for specific locations.
 This default file is located here `/config/naxsi/naxsi.conf`.
-The latest sample version is always located in the same folder, in case of any update inside the repository you will be informmed and we will update the sample file.
+The latest sample version is always located in the same folder.
+In case of any update inside the repository you will be informmed and we will update the sample file.
 The location block should look like this:
 ```
 ...
 server {